Update: ‘In the U.S.’ sub-section of ‘100,000+ Taycans produced’ and ‘Price & Release Date’ updated.

-Porsche has begun working on a facelift for the Taycan, which cemented the 100,000 production milestone in a span of just about three years on November 7, 2022.
-The mid-cycle refresh, expected for the 2024 model year, should bring substantial updates to the company’s first electric car.
-Here’s everything you can expect from the 2024 Porsche Taycan.
+Porsche is working on a facelift for the Taycan, which cemented the 100,000 production milestone in a span of just about three years on November 7, 2022.
+The mid-cycle refresh, expected for the 2024 model year, should bring substantial updates to the company’s first all-electric car.
+Here’s everything we expect from the 2024 Porsche Taycan.

 Porsche unveiled the Taycan sedan on September 4, 2019, then the Taycan Cross Turismo on March 4, 2021, and finally the Taycan Sport Turismo on January 19, 2022.
 The derivatives are fresh, but the company may still give them a facelift along with the sedan to keep the Taycan model series aligned.

 Spy pictures reveal that Porsche engineers are also testing the new Taycan Cross Turismo and the new Taycan Sport Turismo.
 We’re convinced the entire Taycan family will be facelifted in one go.
 In this story, we’ll focus on the Taycan sedan refresh.

 Evidenced by spy shots of partly camouflaged test prototypes, the 2024 Porsche Taycan should feature changes to the bumper, lights, and grilles across body styles and variants.
 The current model is available in sedan, Cross Turismo, and Sport Turismo versions.
 The sedan comes in base, 4S, GTS, Turbo, and Turbo S variants.
 The Cross Turismo’s variant line-up includes 4, 4S, Turbo, and Turbo S. The Sport Turismo is available in standard, 4S, GTS, Turbo, and Turbo S variants.
 Porsche may offer several new wheel options for the 2024 Taycan.